-Time Frame: Ongoing, with a goal of completing at least one project benefiting low income households.
+Time Frame: Within the 2021-2029 Housing Element timeframe, with a goal of completing at least one project benefiting low income households.

 Removal of Constraints on Housing Development

 Governmental and non-governmental constraints to development can impede both the supply and affordability of housing.
 Certain governmental constraints can be minimized to facilitate new construction.